-On-going processes: We are currently scoping out a request with Buglife on: What are the impacts of artificial electromagnetic radiation on wildlife?
-What are the evidence gaps that are the highest priority to address?
-What policy solutions should be considered?
-We have a call for knowledge open on the topic until 18th April 2017.
-See our Open Calls and Past Calls pages for more information.
+In 2017, we began scoping a request with Buglife on: The impacts of artificial electromagnetic radiation on wildlife (flora and fauna)?
+This resulted in a web conference which ran from 22nd to 25th January 2018 to discuss the current knowledge on the effects of EMR.
+Our call for knowledge was open on the topic until 18th April 2017.
+See our Past Calls pages for more information.

 Added value for experts responding to requests

 - Ensure the usefulness of existing knowledge by having a direct impact on decision-making processes;

 - Participate in the creation of key outputs and get acknowledged for your contribution;